streetmix/streetmix/docs/docs/contributing/code/reference/skybox.md

 The **Skybox** allows users to change the "environment" of a street, which can include elements like time of day, weather, and background.

 Skybox definitions are contained in `skybox-defs.json`.
-You can browse the [current environs definitions here](https://github.com/streetmix/streetmix/blob/main/assets/scripts/streets/skybox-defs.json).
+You can browse the [current skybox definitions here](https://github.com/streetmix/streetmix/blob/main/assets/scripts/streets/skybox-defs.json).

 ## `skybox-defs.json` schema